Bluehawk Gonzales, 35, Arrested In Connection To Recent String Of UC Davis Burglaries

 - Sacramento Code Enforcement Pulls Plug On Midtown ‘Free Fridge’

+It’s not Gonzales’s first visit to campus, he was arrested back in 2017 for trespassing and possession of a weapon.
+Court records show Gonzales has been arrested several times on theft-related charges, including in August, but was released within hours.

+“That’s the policy now is early release because of COVID restrictions, so that makes it difficult for us to deal with repeat offenders,” he said.

-City of Davis police are also looking into whether he’s possibly linked to other recent burglaries in their jurisdiction.
+Police believe he is responsible for more than ten of the burglaries on and around campus.
+Davis police are also looking into whether he’s possibly linked to other recent burglaries in their jurisdiction.

 Security patrols have increased at the UC Davis campus in response to the string of burglaries.